Parvathy Thiruvothu

 Parvathy Thiruvothu Kottuvatta (born 7 April 1988), known mononymously as Parvathy, is an Indian actress who predominantly works in Malayalam and Tamil films.
-She has received several accolades including a National Film Award, two Kerala State Film Awards, and five Filmfare Awards South.
+She has received several accolades.

 Parvathy began her acting career with the Malayalam film Out of Syllabus in 2006, and gained critical acclaim for her performance in the Tamil romantic drama Poo (2008).
 She rose to prominence with her roles in Bangalore Days (2014), Ennu Ninte Moideen (2015) and Charlie (2015).
-Her success continued with acclaimed performances in Take Off (2017), Uyare (2019), Virus (2019), and Puzhu (2022).
-For her performance in Take Off, she received the National Film Award – Special Mention.
+She later appeared in Take Off (2017), Uyare (2019), and Virus (2019).

-Beyond acting, Parvathy is an outspoken advocate for gender equality and a founding member of the Women in Cinema Collective.
+Beyond acting, Parvathy is a founding member of the Women in Cinema Collective.

-Early life and education
+Early life

-Parvathy was born on 7 April 1988 in Kozhikode, Kerala, to P. Vinod Kumar and T. K. Usha Kumari, who are both lawyers.
-She has a brother, Aum Thiruvothu Karunakaran.
+Parvathy was born in Atholi on 7 April 1988 in Kozhikode, Kerala, to P. Vinod Kumar and T. K. Usha Kumari, who are both lawyers.
+She has a brother named Aum Thiruvothu Karunakaran.

-During her schooling years, her family moved to Thiruvananthapuram and she pursued her studies there.
-After finishing school from Kendriya Vidyalaya, Pangode, she completed her B.A. in English Literature from All Saints College, Thiruvananthapuram.
-She was a successful television anchor at Kiran TV, a full-time music channel based in Thiruvananthapuram.
-She is also a trained Bharatanatyam dancer.
+During her schooling years, her family moved and settled at Thiruvananthapuram.
+After completing her schooling at Kendriya Vidyalaya, Pangode, she did her Bachelor of Arts in English literature at the All Saints College, Thiruvananthapuram.

+Parvathy worked as a television anchor at Kiran TV, a full-time music-based channel located in Thiruvananthapuram.
+She is also a trained dancer, specialized in Bharatanatyam.